Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Summary and Conclusion

-\paragraph{Funding.} The research was supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy with funds from the Hightech Agenda Bayern via the project BayQS.
-The research is also part of the Munich Quantum Valley (MQV), which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+\funding{ The research was supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy with funds from the Hightech Agenda Bayern via the project BayQS, and partially by the German Federal Ministry of Research, Technology and Space, funding program Quantum Systems, via the project Q-GeneSys, grant number 13N17389.
+The research is also part of the Munich Quantum Valley (MQV), which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus. }

+\data{ The pipeline for training the proposed \gls{varqec} codes, including the distinguishability loss function and all other required components, is available at \url{https://github.com/nicomeyer96/varqec}.
+The enclosed README provides setup details and instructions for reproducing the results of the paper.
+The scripts for employing trained codes on IBM and IQM hardware, as well as the raw results and analysis methods, are available separately at \url{https://github.com/nicomeyer96/varqec-experiment}.
+Further information and data are available upon reasonable request. }